wp-plugins/internal-link-shortcode/README.txt

 A flexible shortcode and lookup tool for creating internal links in post/page content (or anywhere shortcodes are parsed).
 A lookup tool is added to the sidebar of the post edit screen for locating shortcodes for internal posts.

+A plugin by <a href="http://crowdfavorite.com">Crowd Favorite</a>.
+We build Big Things with WordPress.

 == Installation ==